Some of the best tips we can give you for booklet printing.

-The most common binding form for booklets is commonly referred to as the “Saddle Stitch.”
+The most common binding form for booklets is referred to as the “Saddle Stitch.”
 The saddle stitch, which is the most cost-effective form of booklet binding, typically consists of two staples.
 In this article, you will learn ten great tips for printing booklets.

 - “The Rule of Fours”: Key to publishing a stapled booklet is making sure your manuscript page count is divisible by four.
-In other words, if the format of your booklet is a full sheet (A4), with a landscape format folded in half (making an A5 printed booklet finish), one piece of paper equals four pages in a booklet format.
-20 bi-fold sheets would create an 80-page booklet.
-If your text takes only 77, 78, or 79 pages, you will end up with blank pages in your designed booklet.
+In other words, if the format of your booklet is a full sheet (A4), with a landscape format folded in half (making an A5 printed booklet finish)- one piece of paper equals four pages in a booklet.
+14 bi-fold sheets would create an 56-page booklet.
+If your text takes only 55, 54, or 53 pages, you will end up with blank pages in your designed booklet.

 - Page margins: When formatting the pages of your booklet, make sure your margins are such that the text does come too close to the page crease.
 Likewise, leave yourself some room on the left and right edges of the page for the reader to be able to grasp both page edges without covering the text.

 - Page 2 Front Matter: Utilize Page 2 of your booklet for front matter (i.e. publisher and author info, photo credits, design credits, etc.).
 Though you may wish to leave the page blank.
 Sometimes it useful to pick up something similar and see how it is designed.
 This should help you decide how you would like your own project to look.

 - Back Matter: Utilize the next to the last page of your booklet (just inside the back cover) for back matter (i.e. contact information, other books or booklets you’ve published, etc.).
 However, as point 8 mentions, you may wish to leave that page blank too.

-A fantastic company, so helpful; always prompt replies to queries and emails to help with our project.
+“A fantastic company, so helpful; always prompt replies to queries and emails to help with our project.

-All work done quicker than expected so I’d highly recommend afford a print.
+All work done quicker than expected so I’d highly recommend Afford A Print.
 Thank you so much!”